Review: Hyatt Regency San Francisco

 Embarcadero Suite

-Hyatt Regency San Francisco Regency Club Lounge
+Hyatt Regency San Francisco club lounge

 The Hyatt Regency San Francisco’s Regency Club Lounge sits at the top of the building and was once a spinning restaurant, similar to Al Dawwar at the Hyatt Regency Dubai.